 The Complaint alleges that on July 14, 2016, Defendants caused the materially incomplete and misleading Recommendation Statement to be filed with the SEC.
 While the Recommendation Statement provided a detailed recitation of the process the Board undertook prior to voting to enter into the Merger Agreement with Apollo Global Management LLC ("Apollo"), it omitted certain pieces of critical and material information which render portions of the Recommendation Statement materially incomplete and misleading.

-On October 4, 2019, the Court issued an Order staying the case pending the outcome of settlement discussions of a related case in the Delaware Court of Chancery.
+On October 4, the Court issued an Order staying the case pending the outcome of settlement discussions of a related case in the Delaware Court of Chancery.
 On February 10, 2020, the Court issued an Order denying Defendants' Motion to Dismiss.